PrestaShop/prestashop-specs/content/1.7/back-office/catalog/attributes-and-features/attributes/attributes-listing.md

 ### Bulk actions

-Clicking on the _Bulk actions_ button allows users to perform bulk actions for selected attributes (using the checkboxes).
+Clicking on the _Bulk actions_ button allows performing bulk actions for the selected attributes (using the checkboxes).
 A user can:

 - Select all/Unselect all: this button will select/unselect all the checkboxes at the beginning of each row of the listing.
 - Delete selected: This button will delete the selected attributes.